Understanding Discourse Particles and Their Functions in Indonesian

 Examples of Discourse Particles in Sentences

-- "Ayo pergi lah!"
-(Come on, let's go!) – lah adds emphasis to the invitation.
+- "Ayo lah, kita pergi!"
+(Come on, let's go!)

 - "Tolong bantu saya, dong."
-(Please help me, will you?) – dong adds a polite insistence.
+(Please help me.)

-Tips for Using Discourse Particles in Indonesian
+Tips for Learning and Using Indonesian Discourse Particles

 Further Reading